EQUIPPED FOR BATTLE

 Truth is clarity.
 Discernment is protection.

-This section would cover:
+This section will cover:

 How New Age teachings have infiltrated Christian language (manifestation, energy, the “universe,” etc.)